S3rBr0P4r/AppointmentManager/README.md

 3. Set as startup project `AppointmentManager.Presentation` and run the application using the profile `Development`.
 Swagger must be visible on `http://localhost:5292/swagger/index.html`.

-    :information_source:  Application can begin using `Start Without Debugging`
+    :information_source:  Application can be started using `Start Without Debugging`

 4. To use correctly the application, click on `Authorize` and introduce the required user name and password